-Step 5: Additional Options to Cover Your Bill
+Step 5: Additional Options to Cover the Bill

-Parent PLUS Loans
+Parent PLUS Loans (Dependent Students Only)

 Parent PLUS Loans are Federal Loans taken out in the parent's name and applied to the student account.
 For more information, please go to the Federal Direct PLUS Loans section.